Li Hon Ho: Club career

 On 30 May 2010, Li joined Pegasus as Yapp Hung Fai's replacement.

 In June 2011, Li returned to Tai Po.
 Following Tai Po's relegation to the Second Division, Li joined newly promoted First Division side Eastern on 2 June 2013.

 On 19 July 2019, Li moved to Lee Man.
 On 2 June 2020, Li was named on a list of departures from the club.

 On 16 August 2020, Li revealed that he had retired from football upon the end of his contract with Lee Man.
 He is now an insurance broker.

+In May 2023, Li announced his retirement from professional football once again, then signed for Hong Kong First Division club Central & Western.

+On 18 July 2024, Li returned to professional football again and joined Kowloon City.

+On 23 July 2025, Li joined North District.

 International career

 Since Li's performance was well in the club, head coaches of Hong Kong, Dejan Antonić and Goran Paulić, decided to pick him up into the main team squad.
-He played against Macau on 19 November 2008 in his one and only appearance for Hong Kong.
+On 19 November 2008, he played against Macau in his one and only appearance for Hong Kong.